gurvancampion/turborepo-nuxt-boilerplate/README.md

 # Turborepo starter

-This is a monorepo with Nuxt, Histoire & VitePress.
+This is a monorepo with Nuxt, Histoire, VitePress & Adonis.

 ## What's inside?